vecma-ipp/MFW/standalone/uq/slurm/README.md

-Sample scripts as example to submit for a batch job.
+Sample scripts as examples to submit for a batch job.

-To be copied into the working directory (uq) and adapted if needed.
+To be copied into the working directory (uq) and adapted for any needs.